Sun ransomware removal instructions

-Sun is a piece of malicious software, categorized as ransomware.
-Credit for discovery belongs to Michael Gillespie.
-This infection entails data encryption and ransom demands (i.e. payment for decryption tools/software).
-As Sun encrypts data, all files are appended with the ".sun" extension; e.g. a file titled something like "1.jpg" would appear as "1.jpg.sun", and so on for all of the affected files.
-After this process is complete, an HTML file - "DECRYPT_INFORMATION.html" is dropped into every encrypted folder.
+Discovered by Michael Gillespie, Sun is malicious software categorized as ransomware.
+This infection performs data encryption and makes ransom demands (i.e., payment for decryption tools/software).
+When Sun encrypts data, all files are appended with the ".sun" extension.
+For example, "1.jpg" becomes "1.jpg.sun", and so on for all affected files.
+After this process is complete, an HTML file ("DECRYPT_INFORMATION.html") is stored in each affected folder.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-All ransomware is designed to encrypt data and demand a ransom for its decryption.
-Nvram, Rooster865qq, GodLock, CYBORG - are a few examples of such infections.
-However, each differs by the cryptographic algorithm they use (symmetric of asymmetric) and by the payment size.
+All ransomware is designed to encrypt data and demand ransom payments for decryption.
+Nvram, Rooster865qq, GodLock, and CYBORG are some examples of such infections.
+Each might differ by cryptographic algorithm used (symmetric of asymmetric) and ransom amount.
 Typically, these sums range between three and four digits (in USD).
-Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are preferred by cyber criminals, as transactions of them are difficult/impossible to trace.
-Unless a ransomware is still in development and/or has certain flaws - decryption with third party software is not viable.
-It is recommended to create and keep backups in remote servers and/or unplugged storage devices - to ensure data safety.
+Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are preferred by cyber criminals, since these transactions are difficult/impossible to trace.
+Unless ransomware is still in development and/or has certain flaws, decryption with third party software is not viable.
+You are advised to maintain backups on remote servers and/or unplugged storage devices to ensure data safety.
 Ideally, multiple backup copies should be stored in different locations.

 How did ransomware infect my computer?